abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 experience with this.
 I don’t see other realms or other beings.
 When I used to live at Wat Nanachat, there was a cremation ground, so there were many ghosts as well as many devas.
-On more than one occasion, either laypeople or a monks good at this would come up to me and say, “Such and such deva in that place and that spirit in that place would like you to dedicate merit and offer blessings.”
+On more than one occasion, either laypeople or monks good at this would come up to me and say, “Such and such deva in that place and that spirit in that place would like you to dedicate merit and offer blessings.”
 They always had to use an intermediary.
 I was thick, thick, thick.
 I don’t get it.